menu

 Overview

 Brookeville is a tiny town located in the state of Maryland.
-With a population of 163 people and just one neighborhood, Brookeville is the 269th largest community in Maryland.
-Brookeville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 162 people and just one neighborhood, Brookeville is the 269th largest community in Maryland.
+Much of the housing stock in Brookeville was built prior to World War II, making it one of the older and more historic towns in the country.

 Brookeville home prices are not only among the most expensive in Maryland, but Brookeville real estate also consistently ranks among the most expensive in America.